cliff0412/cliff0412.github.io/source/_posts/geth-get-start.md

 The implementation of the prepare() function is in the current main.go file.
 It is mainly used to set some configurations required for node initialization.

-The implementation of the makeFullNode() function is located in the cmd/geth/config.go file.
-It will load the context of the command when Geth starts into the configuration, and generate two instances of `stack` and `backend`.
-Among them, stack is an instance of `Node` type, which is initialized by calling `makeConfigNode()` function through `makeFullNode()` function.
-Node is the top-level instance in the life cycle of geth.
+The implementation of the `makeFullNode()` function is located in the `cmd/geth/config.go` file.
+It will load the context of the command and apply user given configuration; and generate instances of `stack` and `backend`.
+Among them, `stack` is an instance of `Node` type (Node is the top-level instance in the life cycle of geth.
 It is responsible for managing high-level abstractions such as P2P Server, Http Server, and Database in the node.
-The definition of the Node type is located in the node/node.go file.
+The definition of the Node type is located in the `node/node.go` file), which is initialized by calling `makeConfigNode()` function through `makeFullNode()` function. inside `makeFullNode`, it calls `node.New(&cfg.Node)` to initiate a node.
+During instantiating of node, it invokes `rpc.NewServer()` to create a new rpc server and put in the field `inprocHandler`. it registers `rpc` api namespace by default.

 The `backend` here is an interface of `ethapi.Backend` type, which provides the basic functions needed to obtain the runtime of the Ethereum execution layer.
-Its definition is located in internal/ethapi/backend.go.
-Since there are many functions in this interface, we have selected some of the key functions so that everyone can understand the basic functions provided by this interface, as shown below
+Its definition is located in `internal/ethapi/backend.go`.
+Since there are many functions in this interface, we have selected some of the key functions as below for a glimpse of its functionality. `backend` is created by calling `backend, eth := utils.RegisterEthService(stack, &cfg.Eth)`.
+Inside, it calls `eth.New(stack, cfg)` to create `backend` instance.
+During `backend` initiating, it opens database (`chainDb, err := stack.OpenDatabaseWithFreezer("chaindata", config.DatabaseCache, config.DatabaseHandles, config.DatabaseFreezer, "eth/db/chaindata/", false)`).
+Further, it creates consensus engine, `engine := ethconfig.CreateConsensusEngine(stack, &ethashConfig, cliqueConfig, config.Miner.Notify, config.Miner.Noverify, chainDb)`. goerli testnet use POA consensus (clique).
 ```go
 type Backend interface {
 	SyncProgress() ethereum.SyncProgress